savelichalex/secure-config-manager/README.md

 ```
 And add few lines to `.gitignore`

-What is it `.scmrc`.
-This is settings for `scm`.
+What is `.scmrc`?
+It is settings for `scm`.
 Of course you might want to set it.
-For example if your `.scmrc` file looks like this
+For example, your `.scmrc` file can look like this:
 ```
 project_folder: HelloWorld
 config_file_name: myconfig.yml
 ```
-Then `scm` will open config file in path `HelloWorld/myconfig.yml`.
+Then `scm` will open config file located at path `HelloWorld/myconfig.yml`.

 Available options:

 Option | Description
 -------|------------
 project_folder | Folder for config
-config_file | Config file name (file must be in YAML format, <br/>but this is field is just name, i.e. for file <br/>`myconf.yml` name is `myconf`)
+config_file | Config file name (file must be in YAML format, <br/>but this field is just a name, i.e. for file <br/>`myconf.yml` the name is `myconf`)
-target | Generated interface target language (right now only swift available |
+target | Generated interface target language (right now only swift is available |
 gen_interface_name | Name for generated interface

 Ok.
 Now edit your config.
 For example: